Costa Rica Wildlife Photography Workshops

 (All rooms have AC)

-(Single or Double occupancy)
+(Single or Double Occupancy)

 About Your Guide

 Award winning photographer Charlie Page will be your workshop leader and photography guide for Costa Rica.
-You can find out more about Charlie here.

 You will also have a variety of knowledgeable, local nature guides that work together with Charlie to create an incredible wildlife photography experience.